 Q: I get an error message when trying to load my calendar.

 A: Google Calendars servers are sometimes busy... so if you see ERROR 403 or 404 please wait a minute and try again.
 If the problem persists for a few hours then you should check that you have a stable internet connection, and that nobody else is logged in and editing your Google Calendar account.
 If that doesn't help, try another Google Calendar to see if that particular Google Calendar has a problem - you may have corrupt events or another issue that is preventing GCalToolkit from downloading that calendar.
-Please do not hesitate to contact us for help on the contact page, including as much detail as possible about your problem.
+Please do not hesitate to contact me for help on the contact page, including as much detail as possible about your problem.

 Q: How do I "Unlock" GCalToolkit Full Version?